 I was on the hunt for homemade Samoas…those irresistible Girl Scout cookies with a shortbread base, caramel and coconut plus a chocolate drizzle.
 I’m a sucker for any scout or brownie who stops by to sell their cookies…and we have to have a stash of Samoas, Thin Mints and Tagalongs in our freezer.

 I had a New Year’s Day party to attend and I was bringing dessert…I thought some freshly baked Samoas would be an excellent addition to a cookie tray.
 Unfortunately, all the recipes I saw involved rolling, cutting, dipping…ugh…lots of work.
-Baking Bites had a Samoa bar recipe, but it still required more steps than I had time for…so instead of the dipping and drizzling, I just topped these with a decadent layer of chocolate ganache.
+Baking Bites had a Homemade Samoa Bars recipe, but it still required more steps than I had time for…so instead of the dipping and drizzling, I just topped these with a decadent layer of chocolate ganache.
 The base and filling were perfect…I’m thinking, though, that I’d like even more of the caramel/coconut mixture.
 And I can’t believe I’m saying this, but the chocolate topping may have been a wee bit too rich for these bars.
 I may try them again with just a drizzle of melted chocolate chips.
 I need to get over my fear of fussy finishes…I’m thinking I could do a simple cross-hatch pattern without ripping my hair out…uh, well, maybe…stay tuned…

 This month’s Chocolate Party theme is coconut.
 Feel free to add any recipe using chocolate and coconut that you’ve shared on your blog during the month of January to the linky party below.
 To join the Chocolate Party, please check out the information on our hostess’ site, Roxana’s Home Baking.
 Thanks Roxana for featuring one of my favorite flavor combinations this month!